-“How do we adore Brahman?”
+In the Kenopanishad, the student asks the Guru, “How do we adore Brahman?”
 We should adore Brahman as lovable.
 Actually, the mind will not concentrate on God unless He is beautiful, attractive and lovable.
 If He terrible and fearsome, the mind will not concentrate on Him.
 We cannot work by fear; we can work only by love.
-This applies not only to factories and offices, but also in the spiritual field to the work called meditation.
+This applies not only to factories and offices, but also to the work called meditation in the spiritual field.
 God cannot threaten us so that we may worship Him.
 God can only attract us.

-Tad etad akṣaram brahma: This it is that they call the imperishable Brahman.
-Sa prāṇaḥ: That also is the vitality of the Cosmos, as well as the individual.
+Tad etad akṣaram brahma: This it is that they call the Imperishable Brahman.
+Sa prāṇaḥ: That also is the vitality of the cosmos, as well as the individual.
 Tad u vāṇ: That also is the reason why we speak.
 The energy that is necessary for the modulation of the vocal cords in the articulation of sounds is itself manifested in one form.
 Tad u vāṇ manaḥ: That is the mind that thinks.
-Tad etat satyam: It is the law, it is the rule, it is the regulation, it is the system, it is the order that maintains this Cosmos – satyam.
+Tad etat satyam: It is the law, it is the rule, it is the regulation, it is the system, it is the order that maintains this cosmos—satyam.
 Satyameva jayathe: This great order is the Truth of truths.
-It is the will of the Absolute; it reigns supreme, triumphs always, and anything other than that cannot triumph.
+It is the will of the Absolute.
+It reigns supreme, triumphs always, and anything other than that cannot triumph.

+Dhanur gṛhīvtā aupaniṣadam mahāstraṁ śaraṁ hy upāsā-niśitaṁ saṁdadhīta, āyamya tad-bhāvagatena cetasā lakṣyaṁ tad evākṣaraṁ, saumya viddhi (2.2.3).
 Mahāstraṁ: It is the bow.
-Hold it in your hand and bend it, strike the string by the power of the concentration of your mind through analysis of the meaning of the teachings of the Upanishads, and dwell into their true significance.
+Hold it in your hand and bend it, strike the string by the power of the concentration of your mind through analysis of the meaning of the teachings of the Upanishads, and delve into their true significance.
 With the power of intense devotion to it, bend the bow and pitch the arrow, which is the act of concentration.
 The mind is the arrow here, which is to be fixed on the bow of the knowledge of the Upanishad gained by deep thought and study.
 And the bow has to be bent by intense longing.

-Tad-bhāvagatena cetasā lakṣyaṁ tad evākṣaraṁ, saumya viddhi (2.2.3): That imperishable being is the target which you have to hit with this arrow of your mind struck and discharged by the bow of Upanishadic knowledge, and bent with tremendous strength arisen from your longing for liberation.
-This is the meaning of the third mantra: dhanur gṛhīvtā aupaniṣadam mahāstraṁ śaraṁ hy upāsā-niśitaṁ saṁdadhīta, āyamya tad-bhāvagatena cetasā lakṣyaṁ tad evākṣaraṁ, saumya viddhi (2.2.3).
-Upanishad is the knowledge which gives you the strength to embark on this great adventure of spiritual experience.
-That knowledge of the Upanishad is compared here to a bow.
-Mind is the arrow, the longing for the liberation of the soul is the power with which you bend the bow and strike the string, and the target is the Imperishable Reality.
+Tad-bhāvagatena cetasā lakṣyaṁ tad evākṣaraṁ, saumya viddhi: That imperishable being is the target which you have to hit with this arrow of your mind, struck and discharged by the bow of Upanishadic knowledge, and bent with tremendous strength arisen from your longing for liberation.
+This is the meaning of the third mantra.
+The Upanishad is the knowledge which gives you the strength to embark on this great adventure of spiritual experience.
+That knowledge of the Upanishad is compared here to a bow, the mind is the arrow, the longing for the liberation of the soul is the power with which you bend the bow and strike the string, and the target is the Imperishable Reality.
 Thus is the analogy of the bow and the arrow in the case of sadhana, or yoga practice.
 It is again briefly repeated in the next verse.

+Praṇavo dhanuḥ, śaro hy ātmā, brahma tal lakṣyam ucyate, apramattena veddhavyam, śaravat tanmayo bhavet (2.2.4): Pranava, Omkara is the bow.
+It was said earlier that Upanishadic knowledge is the bow.
+Now it is said that Pranava is the bow.
+The idea is that the Pranava, or Om, is the essence of Upanishadic knowledge.
+The Mandukya Upanishad is supposed to be the quintessence of all the Upanishads.
 Mandukyam ekam evalam mumukshunam vimuktaye (Muktika 1.27): For the sake of the liberation of the spirit, the Mandukya Upanishad alone is sufficient.
-This is a statement made by the Muktika Upanishad.
+This is a statement made in the Muktika Upanishad.
 Now, the Mandukya Upanishad is nothing but an exposition of Pranava.
 So in a sense it means the quintessence of Upanishadic teachings is Omkara, and so there is a pertinence here.
-It is appropriate that this verse says that Pranava or Omkara is the bow, equal to saying that Upanishadic knowledge is the bow.
+It is appropriate that this verse says that Pranava, or Omkara, is the bow, equal to saying that Upanishadic knowledge is the bow.

 Ātmā: The individual soul which seeks liberation is the arrow.
 Brahman is the target.
 With great concentration, with unwavering attention, you must aim this arrow on that object.
 As the arrow merges in the object by striking it directly, the Atman, this individual, this mind, has to get dissolved in that object.
 The concentration of the archer in respect of a target is well known.
 He does not know what is happening to him on either side.
 His ability to concentrate on one point is such that he will not see anything other than the object.